Isabelle Chen, wrestler

 Hugh Boyd Wrestling Founder

-Founded the wrestling program at Hugh Boyd Secondary — team captain and only female wrestler on the roster
+Founded the wrestling program at Hugh Boyd Secondary — team captain and only female wrestler on the roster, expanded to 5 Richmond schools

 Gen 2026 Youth Council